Alumnae Hall, Room 109

 Scholar Teacher Education Program (STEP)

-The Spanish program in association with the Ruth S. Ammon School of Education offers a unique combined baccalaureate/master’s five year program (B.A. or B.S./MA) which allows a student to major in Spanish and also fulfill courses in education that will lead to New York State teaching certification.Ruth S. Ammon School of Education .
+The Spanish program in association with the College of Education and Health Sciences offers a unique combined baccalaureate/master’s five year program (B.A. or B.S./MA) which allows a student to major in Spanish and also fulfill courses in education that will lead to New York State teaching certification.College of Education and Health Sciences .

 Departmental honors are conferred on students who have a GPA of 3.5 or better in the major and have completed a seminar with a “B” or higher.
 Please contact the department for further information.
 Awards include:

 - Lucienne Petit Prize for Excellence in French

 - Paul Langellier Award in French

 - Ruth Richardson Award for Excellence in Spanish

 - Delores Roethal Award in Spanish Literature